Table of Contents

 Thankfully, there are alternatives to leather.
 These are often celebrated as a vegan alternative, which many automatically believe to be a more sustainable option.

 Unfortunately, the most common vegan leathers are made using polyurethane and polyvinyl chloride, which are plastic polymers.
 These textiles sacrifice the biodegradable properties of natural leather and release their chemicals into the environment both during and after the product’s use.

-There are several innovative textiles which use natural ingredients to create vegan leather substitutes.
-Using pineapple leaves, cork, apple peals… the list goes on and is truly awe~inspiring.
+There are several innovative textiles that use natural ingredients to create vegan leather substitutes.
+Using pineapple leaves, cork, apple peals… the list goes on and is truly awe-inspiring.

 Though natural textiles like this really are environmentally sustainable, they are yet to be brought to scale, and there is some concern that doing so would push the textiles industry further into an urban system, damaging the incomes and livelihoods of vulnerable agricultural communities.

-There are several natural textiles which I haven’t delved into within this post, such as silk, jute, banana, and many biosynthetic or lab~based approaches.
+There are several natural textiles that I haven’t delved into within this post, such as silk, jute, banana, and many biosynthetic or lab-based approaches.

 I could go on, particularly when it comes to nerding out over the innovative new materials made with coffee grounds, coconut, cow dung… but I feel this post is already getting far too lengthy.